-Judith Green is a Professor Emeritus of Education at the University of California, Santa Barbara.
-Green's teaching and research focus on teaching-learning relationships, disciplinary knowledge as socially constructed, and ethnographic research and discourse studies of the patterns of everyday life in both physical and virtual classrooms.
+Judith Green was Professor Emerita of Education at the University of California, Santa Barbara.
+Dr. Green's teaching and research focus on teaching-learning relationships, disciplinary knowledge as socially constructed, and ethnographic research and discourse studies of the patterns of everyday life in both physical and virtual classrooms.

 Barbara Herr Harthorn is a Professor of Anthropology, with affiliate positions in the departments of Feminist Studies and Sociology.
 Her research broadly examines culture and health, health inequality, and technological risk and perception.
-Her current work in the Center for Nanotechnology in Society at UCSB, where she is a principal investigator, examines nanotechnological risk perception among both experts and diverse US and comparative UK publics.
+Her work in the Center for Nanotechnology in Society at UCSB examines nanotechnological risk perception among both experts and diverse US and comparative UK publics.

-Lisa Jevbratt is an Associate Professor in the Art Department and the Media Art Technology program.
+Lisa Jevbratt is a Professor in the Art Department and the Media Art Technology program.
 Her work, ranging from Internet visualization software to biofeedback and interspecies collaboration, is concerned with collectives and systems, the languages and conditions that generate them, and the exchanges within them.

 Dan Lane is an Assistant Professor in the Department of Communication.
 Working at the intersection of political communication, intergroup communication, and communication technology, his research examines how political expression on social media can stimulate political engagement, improve intergroup relations, and reduce political inequality.
 Dr. Lane was the founder of Good Eye Video, a digital storytelling company working with non-profits and social causes worldwide.